 However, after his death in 1824, Comte De Forbin purchased the painting on behalf of the Louvre, and today, it hangs as one of the most famous paintings in the Louvre Museum.

 3. Liberty Leading the People by Eugène Delacroix

 This ultimate masterpiece was painted by one of the most romantic painters of French romanticism, Eugène Delacroix, and was made to commemorate the victory of the 1830 July revolution which overthrew King Charles X.

 The semi-nude woman in the center depicts liberty during that time by holding the tri-colored flag that later became France’s flag.
 She has often been portrayed as the symbol of the republic and liberty over the years.

-The other figures alongside her represent all the classes who worked together for freedom — students, workers, and professors.
-It is undoubtedly one of the most famous Louvre paintings and a treat to witness.
+The other figures alongside her represent all the classes who worked together for freedom from students, workers, and professors.

 Psst… You can admire all the Louvre paintings on this list by purchasing this skip-the-line ticket.
 Alternatively, you can opt for this Louvre museum-guided tour to learn about the museum’s famous pieces (or you can book it on Viator).

 4. Portrait of Louis XIV By Hyacinthe Rigaud